 - A Lavender Vanilla Syrup will spice up your cocktails with just four drops.
 My very favorite is a gin cocktail called Lavender Bee’s Knees .
 Do bees have knees???

 - Make a Lavender Syrup to spice up your lattes (yummy whether hot or cold, coffee or tea) with two drops Lavender oil to 1 cup sugar or honey simple syrup – A dash of vanilla turns it into a London Fog Latte.

-- Try making Lemon Lavender Cupcakes from scratch or cheat with a pound cake mix and three drops of lavender oil along with 1T dried food grade buds for pound cake.
+- Try making Lemon Lavender Cupcakes from scratch or cheat with a lemon pound cake mix and three drops of lavender oil along with 1T dried food grade buds for pound cake.

 - How about Lavender Lemon Shortbread Cookies instead?
 Tasty!